ladder/ladder/README.md

 # ladder

-All your library data in a simple interface.
+Born in a library, raised on the Semantic Web.